 There is very little overarching legislation in the cultural field.
-Apart from general legislation adopted by parliament, there are however a great number of regulations issued by the government to guide central institutions on the use of government funds for various cultural purposes.
+Apart from general legislation adopted by Parliament, there are however a great number of regulations issued by the government to guide central institutions on the use of Government funds for various cultural purposes.
 The legal foundation for these is typically parliament decisions, especially budgetary decisions, as opposed to legislation.

-Table 1: Legislation on culture
+Table 2: Legislation on culture

 Title of the act | Year of adoption |